 Appeals to Self-Interest

-I suggest that Acme's (the oppressed) message to Bolt (the oppressor), to be effective, should include the following elements:
+I suggest that for Acme's (the oppressed) message to Bolt (the oppressor), to be effective, the message should include the following elements:

 2) An appreciation of the difficulties, problems, and costs that Bolt anticipates if he complies with Acme's wishes.
 Such an appreciation should be combined with an expressed willingness to cooperate with Bolt to overcome the difficulties and reduce the costs.
 This willingness entails a readiness on Acme's part to consider Bolt's proposals and counterproposals and to modify his own initial proposals so that a mutually responsive agreement can be reached.